frisbro303/SignDNE/paper/paper.md

 Below are examples demonstrating basic CLI features.

-Calculating DNE or signDNE values for multiple files and save result as a file:
+Calculating DNE and `SignDNE` values for multiple files and save result as a file:

 ```bash
 $ signDNE path/to/mesh1.obj path/to/mesh2.ply -o DNEs.csv
 ```

-Calculate DNE or signDNE for all files in a folder with a custom bandwidth:
+Calculate DNE and `SignDNE` for all files in a folder with a custom bandwidth:

 ```bash
 $ signDNE path/to/mesh/directory -b 0.1